top of page

 1. Stomach Acid (HCL)

-Hydrochloric acid levels in your stomach is crucial for breaking down protein into amino acids.
+Hydrochloric acid levels in your stomach are crucial for breaking down protein into amino acids.
 If your HCL levels are low (a condition known as hypochlorhydria), you may:

 • Struggle to digest protein